OriginTrail/Improvement-Proposals/CD-01-Validation-Consensus.md

 ## Rationale
 The RFC outlines the process of consensus on the ODN.
 Further improvements to the proposal could be made by removing the DC’s authority to self-police the data.
 This would be done by checking data across replicated data nodes and taking action against bad actors, including DC’s attempting to game the system.

-Another example would be a tiered node structure which would provide greater security to the overall network.
+Another example would be a tiered node structure which would provide greater security to the overall network through .

 ## Backwards Compatibility
 This improvement proposal is unlikely to be backward compatible and would be considered an hard fork, requiring all nodes to be updated.